 The School of Computer Science allocates multiple scholarships to national or international students.
 These scholarships cover PhD fees and provide a tax-free maintenance stipend of £14,296 per year for 3.5 years.
-Exceptional students can apply for an additional £2,000 per year.
-These scholarships are allocated competitively once or twice per year.
+Scholarships are allocated competitively once or twice per year.
 To apply for these scholarships, please select the option "I have applied for or I will be receiving a bursary or scholarship" in the "Funding 1" section of your application, and in the "Bursaries and Scholarships" Section below you should answer yes to the question "I will be applying for a scholarship through the University of St Andrews" - the award scheme is "School of Computer Science Scholarship".

 School of Computer Science Scholarships are available to national and international students.
 The allocation of these scholarships is based on candidate merit, the quality of the proposal, the fit of the candidate with the research group and research environment and the outcome of the interview.

 4.3.
 University Funding